csteach441/notes/2016/Readme.md

 ### Readme - Notes - 2016

-Weekly notes for the COMP 441 course.
+Weekly notes for the COMP 441 course, Spring semester 2016.